-In order to obtain tax exempt status, NPOs must file form IOA with the Income Tax Department.
+In order to obtain tax exempt status, NPOs must file an online application with the Income Tax Department.
 The form requires extensive details about the organization's activities, modes of funding, any business or trade activities it undertakes, and a guarantee that no income or property is being used to benefit any person associated with the organization.
-After obtaining tax exemption, the organization may also obtain section 80G tax deduction certificate, which it may provide to prospective donors.
+After obtaining a tax exemption, the organization may also obtain section 80G tax deduction certificate, which it may provide to prospective donors.